Shawn Moran: Career

-He rode in three World Championships in 1984 (Gothenburg) where he finished 8th, 1985 (Bradford) where he finished 5th and 1990 (Bradford).
+Moran rode in three World Championships in 1984 (Gothenburg) where he finished 8th, 1985 (Bradford) where he finished fifth and 1990 (Bradford).
 Arguably 1985 was his best season as he won both the Overseas and Intercontinental Finals on his way to the World Final at Bradford.
-He finished the 1985 World Final at the Odsal Stadium in fifth place with 10-points and two wins from his 5 rides.
-In the 1990 World Final at Odsal he lost a run-off to Sweden's Per Jonsson after both finished on 13 points, 1 point clear of Australia's Todd Wiltshire.
+He finished the 1985 World Final at the Odsal Stadium in fifth place with ten-points and two wins from his five rides.
+In the 1990 World Final at Odsal, he lost a run-off to Sweden's Per Jonsson after both finished on 13 points, one point clear of Australia's Todd Wiltshire.

 Moran, though, remains America's only World Longtrack Champion.
 He won the crown in 1983 while still recovering from a broken leg.
 He is also a three time winner of the Intercontinental Final, winning in 1984 in Vojens, Denmark, 1985 in Vetlanda, Sweden, and 1990 at Fjelsted Speedway Stadium in Denmark.

 In 1989, Moran won the British League Riders' Championship, held at Belle Vue Stadium on 1 October and the Peter Craven Memorial Trophy, also at Belle Vue Stadium.

-During his career, Shawn Moran was a regular visitor to Australia.
+During his career, Moran was a regular visitor to Australia.
 He proved to be a popular rider 'Down Under' and enjoyed success on the often larger Australian tracks.
-In the 1989/90 Australian season Moran was a resident international rider at the tight North Arm Speedway in Adelaide, and rode for a "Rest of the World" team in a series of test matches against the Australians throughout the season.
+In the 1989/90 Australian season, Moran was a resident international rider at the tight North Arm Speedway in Adelaide, and rode for a "Rest of the World" team in a series of test matches against the Australians throughout the season.

-In 1984 Moran released a cover version of the 1975 Chris Spedding single, "Motor Bikin'".
+In 1984, Moran released a cover version of the 1975 Chris Spedding single, "Motor Bikin'".